History of Maine Arts Camp

 Both Gould Academy and Unity College were small and self-contained campuses, and places that the campers and staff could build community.
 The plan had been to move to Thomas College in 2020, another small campus in Waterville.
 After Covid-19 shut down many businesses across the country, Maine Arts Camp did not run in 2020.
 In the Spring of 2021, Thomas College decided to not take outside programs for the summer.

 And there you have it!
-Maine Arts Camp in Wilton, New Hampshire!
+Maine Arts Camp in Bethlehem, New Hampshire!